 A supply kit for your pet is a must if you need to take your pet to a pet-friendly shelter.
 The kit will help you if you need to evacuate but also in case you need to get through an emergency – such as a blizzard at home – a far more likely scenario.
 The kit should include:

 - A leash and a carrier.
 A pet friendly shelter will require your animal to be leashed or crated.
 The pet carrier should be large enough for the animal to stand up and turn around in.

 - Pet identification.
 Your pet should wear an identification tag and rabies tag.

 - Contact information and a photo of you and your pet.
-The County's Animal Control Center will require these.
+The County's Animal Services will require these.

 - At least three days worth of food and plenty of extra water.

 - Extra medications, if your pet takes them.